isx45128227/MongoVsPostgres/documentacio.md

    pam       | Authenticate using the Pluggable Authentication Modules (PAM) service provided by the operating system.

-   There are lots of possible configurations, but here you will see simple examples
+   There are lots of possible configurations, but here you will see simple examples we use the most.

    * Allow local users to enter without authentication

        `local   all             all                                     trust`

    * Allow any user from any host with IP address 192.168.93.x to connect to database "postgres" as the same user name that ident reports for the connection.

        `host    postgres        all             192.168.93.0/24         ident`

    * Allow any user from hosts in the example.com domain to connect to any database if the user's password is correctly supplied.

        `host    all             all             .example.com            md5`

 ### MongoDB installation

-As a superuser we have to run different commands in ordrer to install **MongoDB** in our system:
+As a superuser we have to run different commands in ordrer to install **MongoDB** in the system:

 * Install MongoDB package.

-First of all we need to add Mongo's repository to our machine.
+First of all we need to add Mongo's repository to the machine.

 `[root@host ]# vim /etc/yum.repos.d/mongodb.repo`